martinschaible/skeleton-website-itcss-scss/README.md

 # Skeleton for developing websites
-A nice and clean skeleton for developing websites
+A nice and slick skeleton for developing websites

 ## Features
-* A finely-tuned theme or template.
+* A fine tuned theme or template.
 * Build with **Bootstrap 5.3.3**, **Bootstrap Icons 1.11.3** or **Font Awesome 6.5.2**.
 * We use **SASS**.
-* Very small footprint of the compiled css and js files.
+* Small footprint of the compiled css and js files.
-* Fully modular.
-Easy to maintain by using **ITCSS**
+* Fully modular and easy to maintain by using **ITCSS**
 * Optional **BEM Methodology**

 ## Documentation